-This is my second year on the FTC team at Sharon High School.
-Currently I am a junior.
+This is my third year on the FTC team at Sharon High School.
+Currently I am a senior.
 I have 5.5 years worth of experience as an FLL student and 2 years as a FRC student.
 In addition, I play soccer for Sharon.
 From programming the robot to actually building it I have always had a passion for S.T.E.A.M.
 I am very excited to start this season, especially since it will open some new doors since it is a new experience from the previous years that I have been involved in with FIRST.
 After high school, I plan to go to college and earn a degree as a software developer.

 Coaches and Mentors